-Here’s a look at things to do around Yellowknife by day and by night.
+Here’s a look at things to do in Yellowknife.

 This 18-hole sand course that stretches over scenic rock known as the Yellowknife Golf Club is a public course with hazards and sharp doglegs.